-Choosing a good location for your display
+Choosing a good location for your monitor

-Here are some key factors to consider when determining where to place your display:
+Here are some key factors to consider when determining where to place your monitor:

-- Be sure that the desk or table can support the display's weight approximately 45.2 pounds (20.5 kg). - Make sure that the power cord will reach an available AC outlet. - Make sure that the display cable will reach from the back of the display to your computer.
-The display cable should be unobstructed when you swivel and tilt the display, so allow at least 6 inches (15 cm) of clearance in the back.
-If you don't allow enough clearance, the display connector might be damaged when the cable hits an obstruction.
+- Be sure that the desk or table can support the monitor's weight approximately 30 pounds. - Make sure that the power cord will reach an available AC outlet. - Make sure the monitor cable will reach from the back of the monitor to your computer.
+The monitor cable should be unobstructed when you swivel and tilt the monitor, so allow at least 6 inches of clearance in the back.
+If you don't allow enough clearance, the monitor connector might be damaged when the cable hits an obstruction.